TilBlechschmidt/WebGrid/docs/kubernetes/access.md

 !!! note
     You may have to add additional properties to the spec for it to work depending on your cluster setup.
 Consult your cluster admin (or documentation) for more details.

+!!! warning
+    As the Ingress adds another HTTP proxy to the request chain it could pose a bottleneck!
+If you want to avoid this consider running your tests [inside the cluster](#cluster-internal-access).